tomtl/blog/_posts/2017-12-15-window-function.md

 10103   | Eaton          | 15                 | 100                | 15.0

 ### You did it!
 That's it!
 That's all I needed to do.
 It was easy after all.
-There are lots of better examples available than available than this one, I just wanted to get this down so I remembered it for next time I need to use window functions.
+There are lots of better examples available than this one, I just wanted to get this down so I remembered it for next time I need to use window functions.